TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.9.md

 ---

-And they said, Stand back.
-And they said, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with thee, than with them.
-And they pressed sore upon the man, even Lot, and drew near to break the door.
+They said, "Stand back!"
+Then they said, "This one fellow came in to live as a foreigner, and he appoints himself a judge.
+Now will we deal worse with you, than with them!"
+They pressed hard on the man Lot, and drew near to break the door.